Income Needed to Buy in Portland

 Rent vs Buy in Portland

 Is it better to rent or buy in Portland?
-With a calculated monthly payment of ~$3,850, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Oregon inflation.
+With a calculated monthly payment of ~$3,337, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Oregon inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Portland wrong because they underestimate taxes.
-Our Portland Mortgage Calculator uses the specific Oregon property tax rate of 1.05%, which adds roughly $481/mo to your real payment.
+Our Portland Mortgage Calculator uses the specific Oregon property tax rate of 1.05%, which saves roughly $23/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)